Sandra de Helen: Writing career

 works closely with the board for Scripteasers, and is a member of the Golden Crown Literary Society, Poets & Writers, and The Portland Lesbian Writers Group.

-In 2025, de Helen won the coveted Alice B Readers Award given annually to living writers of published works whose careers are distinguished by consistently well-written works about lesbians.
-The Award comes with a unique engraved medal and a $500 Honorarium.

 Archived and collected plays

 16 of Sandra's plays are archived as part of the Ohio State University's International Centre for Women Playwrights Collection.
 A growing number of her plays are archived at The New Play Exchange® (NPX), which is the world's largest digital library of scripts by living writers who are working in an alliance of professional theaters that collaborate in innovative ways to develop, produce, and extend the life of new plays.
 The Werner Josten Performing Arts Library of Smith College in Northampton, MA, also archives many of de Helen's plays.
 The first two plays she ever wrote, "Transcendental Trepidation" and "Death After Death," have been archived at The Lesbian Herstory Archives.